Conversation Insights

 • Higher-level stakeholders who are responsible for overall contact centre performance.

-• Need a fast, high-confidence understanding of what changed and why, without navigating call details.
+• Need a fast understanding of what changed, without navigating call details.

 Quality Optimization Teams (POs and Analysts)